dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 ---
 title: 'Learning Rust By Building The Old Terminal Game Beast From 1984, Part 4'
-date: '2025-05-21T22:11:29+10:00' # TODO
+date: '2025-07-04T08:37:20+10:00'
 draft: false
 visibility: false
 summary: >
   In the last post we added path-finding to our beasts and a game loop.
-  In this post we will finish the game by moving through levels and add a help screen.
+  In this post we will finish the game by squishing beasts and moving through levels.
 description: >
   We are building the terminal game BEAST together to learn to apply Rust to a project.
-  This is the forth part in which we finish our game by adding new levels and a help screen.
+  This is the fourth part in which we finish our game by squishing beasts and finishing levels.
 toc: true
 readTime: true
 tags: ["rust", "terminal", "game development", "tutorial"]
 showTags: true
 hideBackToTop: false
-header: assets/header.jpg # TODO
+header: assets/header.jpg
 ---

 <div class="ribbon"><img alt="Certified organic content, no AI used" src="/img/stamp.svg" title="I'm perfectly able to add my own em dashes, thank you very much!" width="120px" height="120px"></div>